 As such, the IGI might point to an original record.
-A reliable genealogist will attempt to find the original records behind extraction project.
+A reliable genealogist will attempt to find the original records behind the extraction project.

 They’ll find you.
-Extracted IGI sources tend to pop up attached to individuals in FamilySearch family tree, especially after your merge profiles.
+Extracted IGI sources tend to pop up attached to individuals in the FamilySearch family tree, especially after your merge profiles.

 Don’t bother deleting the IGI sources unless they are absolutely false.
 Spend your time cleaning up other parts of the FamilySearch Family Tree.